« Blog

 Speaking of seeing the fallout:

-A doctor and new mom, age 36 and in excellent health, had been sold a $1 million permanent policy with annual premiums of over $22,000 / year by a well-known, national insurance and wealth management company.
+"Jackie", a doctor and mom of young kids, age 36 and in excellent health, had been sold a $1 million permanent policy with annual premiums of over $22,000 / year by a well-known, national insurance and wealth management company.

 Five years into this "insurance trainwreck" and knowing something was not right, she came to AboveBoard for help.

-AboveBoard's recommended strategy would have allowed her to plough the difference ($20,000 / year) into her workplace retirement fund, max out the match, max out low-fee, tax-deferred savings and still have something left over for getting tax-free growth in 529 plans for her children.
-The value of those actions would have far exceeded the value of the permanent life insurance.
+The right "next question" was whether her "additional available dollars" would likely earn the best return in permanent insurance, or other investments Jackie could choose.
+AboveBoard's recommended strategy allowed her to plough the difference in premiums (~$20,000 / year) into her workplace retirement fund, max out the match, max out low-fee, tax-deferred savings and still have something left over for getting tax-free growth in 529 plans for her children.
+The value of those actions would likely far exceed the value of the permanent life insurance.

-That term policy comes with an outstanding conversion option, allowing her to keep the option for her future self to buy permanent coverage at best pricing rates, regardless of future health.
-A perfect balance of today's constraints (just starting to build savings after paying down student loans, shouldering high childcare costs and reduced work schedule) with her future self's needs (very likely to be wealthy, given her and her spouse's high earnings power).
+Her term policy includes an outstanding conversion option, allowing her to keep the option for her future self to buy permanent coverage at best pricing rates, regardless of future health.
+A perfect balance of today's budget constraints with her future self's potential goals and opportunities.

 So why didn't she get good advice when she tried the first time, 5 years ago?
 Remember the rule of thumb.
-With the inappropriate permanent policy, the payout that was over 11x higher in year 1 alone, with ongoing opportunity for more payouts.
+With the inappropriate permanent policy, the payout to the insurance agent was higher with the bad advice.

 In Search of A Better Way